LET'S GET UTAH

 THESE COMPONENTS ARE PERMITTED AND PLACED IN SPECIFIC LOCATIONS THROUGHOUT THE EASEMENT AND IN YOUR YARD BASED ON EXISTING STRUCTURES, CONCRETE PADS, OVERHEAD AND UNDERGROUND UTILITIES.

-After these steps are completed, a team member will reach out to schedule the final home installation.
-During the home installation appointment, a technician brings the fiber line from the box outside to inside the residence.
-Because the technician requires access to the inside of the residence, someone over the age of 18 is required to be home for the duration of the appointment.
-The home installation technician will discuss with the resident where the line will be brought into the home and any other specific details of the installation.
+After steps 1-6 are complete, a team member will reach out to schedule the final home installation.
+During the home installation appointment, a technician brings the fiber cable from the NID to an optical network unit and finally a router inside the residence.
+Because the technician requires access to your home, someone over the age of 18 is required to be there for the duration of the appointment.
+Prior to the in home installation, the Connext technician will discuss where the line will be brought into the home and any other specific details of the installation.
 At the end of this appointment, your new fiber internet will be up and running and ready to use!

 Interested in getting fiber?
 Call 801-686-2468 to get on the Pre-Install list!
 You can also email email@example.com